angelordonezretamar/CPE322/Lab2/README.md

 I also set up the VNC viwer to be able to use my pi completely from my laptop with no additional monitor, keyboard, or mouse
 ![VNC Viewer](vncviewerworkstoo.png)

 > fun fact, if you don't understand the references made in my pi login and hostname.
 These are names from Don Quijote, a great book by Spanish author Miguel de Cervantes.
 My laptop is named Rocinante after Don Quijote's horse, so I named my pi Rucio after Sancho Panza's donkey.
+Since my pi is a sidekick to my laptop like how Sancho Panza and Rucio are sidekicks to Don Quijote and Rocinante.

 ## Results